L. S. Lowry: Stolen Lowry works

 Five Lowry art works were stolen from the Grove Fine Art Gallery in Cheadle Hulme, Stockport on 2 May 2007.
 The most valuable were The Viaduct, estimated value of £700,000 and The Tanker Entering the Tyne, which is valued at over £500,000.
 The Surgery, The Bridge at Ringley and The Street Market were also stolen.
 The paintings were later found in a house in Halewood near Liverpool.
 Only one of the four robbers was caught and convicted; two other men were later convicted for possession of the stolen works.

-A further "The Skater" a pencil drawing has never been returned although the gallery owner was taken to court found guilty but declared himself bankrupt leaving the owner, Arnold Monk without the drawing he had lent for display.
+A further pencil drawing, "The Skater", has never been returned.

 Attributed works in 2015

 In July 2015 three works – Lady with Dogs, Darby and Joan and Crowd Scene – featured in the BBC One series Fake or Fortune?.
-The programme enlisted the help of various experts to determine whether the paintings were genuine or forgeries.
-The works in question had been bought in the 1960s by a Cheshire businessman, Gerald Ames, but their provenance was poor, and it was noted that Lowry was "probably the most faked British artist, his deceptively simple style of painting making him a soft target for forgers".
-All three works were judged to be genuine by a panel of experts, and the total value of the paintings was estimated to be in excess of £200,000.
+The presenters concluded that the works were genuine, despite their weak provenance and the fact that Lowry was "probably the most faked British artist, his deceptively simple style of painting making him a soft target for forgers".
+An important element in the programme's assessment was Lowry's claim to have used only five colours including lead white, whereas a contemporary photograph showed that he had also used titanium white and zinc white.

-The programme also revealed that while Lowry often claimed to use only five colours (lead white, ivory black, vermillion, Prussian blue and yellow ochre), Lowry was photographed in his studio with titanium white and zinc white stored under his table which he also applied onto his work.
-The usage of other paints became helpful when determining that the above works were genuine.